 Repatriation: This will cover the cost of bringing you back to the UK in the event of an emergency.

-Cancellation and curtailment: If you need to cancel your holiday before leaving, or end it prematurely and come home earlier than planned, this lets you claim back any losses resulting from transport, accommodation and excursion cancellations or rearrangements
+Cancellation and curtailment: If you need to cancel your holiday before leaving, or end it prematurely, this lets you claim back any losses resulting from transport, accommodation and excursion cancellations or rearrangements

 Baggage: This cover lets you claim for the cost of replacing your possessions if your baggage is lost or stolen

 Travel insurance for South Africa: exclusions and things to watch out for